syke99/waggy/README.md

 ### Basic usage

-Examples of using both WaggyRouters and WaggyHandlers for compiling WASM modules for WAGI can be found in the [examples](https://github.com/syke99/waggy-examples) repo.
+Examples of using both Routers and Handlers for compiling WASM modules for WAGI can be found in the [examples](https://github.com/syke99/waggy-examples) repo.